kontent-ai/sample-app-vue/README.md

 ## Content administration

-1. Navigate to <https://app.kenticocloud.com> in your browser.
+1. Navigate to <https://app.konent.ai> in your browser.
 2. Sign in with your credentials.
 3. Manage content in the content administration interface of your sample project.

-You can learn more about content editing with Kentico Cloud in the [documentation](http://help.kenticocloud.com/).
+You can learn more about content editing with Kentico Kontent in the [documentation](https://docs.kontent.ai/).

 ## Content delivery

-You can retrieve content either through the Kentico Cloud Delivery SDKs or the Kentico Cloud Delivery API:
+You can retrieve content either through the Kentico Kontent Delivery SDKs or the Kentico Kontent Delivery API:

-* For published content, use `https://deliver.kenticocloud.com/PROJECT_ID/items`.
+* For published content, use `https://deliver.kontent.ai/PROJECT_ID/items`.
-* For unpublished content, use `https://preview-deliver.kenticocloud.com/PROJECT_ID/items`.
+* For unpublished content, use `https://preview-deliver.kontent.ai/PROJECT_ID/items`.

 For more info about the API, see the [API reference](https://developer.kenticocloud.com/reference).